 At issue were jurisdictional specifics, the nature of the NIT, and the legal definition of terms like “search and seizure” as applied to computers in the accused’s home.
 Per the EFF, Rule 41 of the Federal Rules of Criminal Procedure “only [authorized] federal magistrate judges to issue warrants to conduct searches in the judicial district where the magistrate [was] located” at the time of the investigation and trial, but the FBI used their warrant to search for and seize data from home computers across the country.
 The rule has since been changed to allow this sort of activity, but was not in effect at the time of the trials.

 Results of the criminal trial also raised significant privacy concerns.
 Quoting previous case law, US District Judge Henry Coke Morgan, Jr. claimed the FBI’s techniques were philosophically closer to “peering through broken blinds” than they were to a search and seizure.

-Naturally, people and organizations on the personal privacy end of this debate did not agree with Judge Morgan’s analogy.
+Emerging areas of digital law are often decided by analogies to existing technologies.
+Click To Tweet Naturally, people and organizations on the personal privacy end of this debate did not agree with Judge Morgan’s analogy.
 The EFF in particular claimed that a combination of “unsympathetic” defendants — a group to which child pornography suspects undeniably belong — and fundamental misunderstandings about the complex, often abstracted inner workings of computer and network technology have contributed to a “dangerous decision” that could ostensibly allow government to continue accessing private computers without a warrant.
 Although a judge did later rule that the NIT warrant was invalid, the above-mentioned changes to Rule 41 make the finding more of a postscript than an actionable opinion.